Battery Energy Storage System (BESS) Thermal Monitoring

 Note: Specific intervals vary by manufacturer recommendations and AHJ requirements.
 Quarterly monitoring is commonly recommended for optimal risk management.

-Upcoming 2026 Edition: Enhances requirements for large-scale fire testing (LSFT) and hazard mitigation analyses (HMAs), emphasizing proactive thermal monitoring to prevent propagation risks.
+2026 Edition: Enhances requirements for large-scale fire testing (LSFT) and hazard mitigation analyses (HMAs), emphasizing proactive thermal monitoring to prevent propagation risks.
 Our drone surveys provide essential data to support these updated compliance needs.

 Insurance & Compliance Reality